Treatment options for PRP

 Biologicals with generally fewer side effects, targeted to reduce inflammation.
 These are injectable or intravenous (IV) medications that affect the immune system.

-✽ Access to treatment options varies based on age, geography and cost.
+- Access to treatment options varies based on age, geography, cost and FDA approval.

 - What are the issues related to a Complementary Health approach?